SubxX/QuizRun/README.md

 - User can take quizzes created by other users
 - User can see their score after completing the quiz
 - User can view the results of the quizzes they have taken
-- User can see the top scorers for a particular quiz
+- User can see the top scorers for a particular quiz.

 ### Getting Started